 Watch Your Car’s Photo Reflections

-Notice the distracting vehicle reflections in the image below.
+Notice the distracting vehicle reflections in the car shot below.
 There’s a bumper reflecting landscape, a hood reflecting the bright sky, and the driver side not reflecting much at all.
 This picture would be 10x better if the vehicle was turned towards the sun so it was illuminated evenly.

 Make Your Hero Vehicle Picture a ¾ Shot